Analysis | How many unvaccinated people will stop wearing masks now?

 It also suggests nearly two-thirds of those who won’t get vaccinated are rather prepared to venture out into society and interact with other people who might or might not be vaccinated.
 The mask mandates provided a measure of social and even legal pressure for them to mask up while engaging in those activities.
 But with many or most of those mandates now being repealed and it being impossible to know who’s vaccinated, they’re now seemingly freed up to do something they already believed was safe.

 It’s theoretically possible some or even many of them will abide by the guidance and still wear a mask.
 An Axios/Ipsos poll last week showed around half of unvaccinated people say they wear a mask at all times when leaving their home.
 That’s a pretty good analog for those who take the guidance more seriously, given that went beyond the guidance at the time.
-But that group includes people who are unvaccinated but don’t necessarily say they won’t get vaccinated at some point — i.e. it’s a broader group than the longer-term potential spreaders of the virus.
+But that group includes people who are unvaccinated but don’t necessarily say they won’t get vaccinated at some point — i.e., it’s a broader group than the longer-term potential spreaders of the virus.

 And it’s been clear for a long time that there is much overlap between vaccine skepticism and mask skepticism.
 As more and more Americans get vaccinated and follow the guidance by de-masking, social pressure could work in the opposite direction.
-Unvaccinated people might even be okay with masking, but might not want to send a suddenly more conspicuous public signal that will lead others to think they are either a) unvaccinated, or b) some kind of virtue-signaling covid panicked — the latter being a potentially worse fate for many of them.
+Unvaccinated people might even be okay with masking, but might not want to send a suddenly more conspicuous public signal that will lead others to think they are either (a) unvaccinated, or (b) some kind of virtue-signaling covid panicked — the latter being a potentially worse fate for many of them.

-That same Ipsos poll also showed a previous (and more limited) relaxing of the CDC masking guidance led to a significant increase in unvaccinated people taking off their masks.
+That same Ipsos poll also showed that a previous (and more limited) relaxing of the CDC masking guidance led to a significant increase in unvaccinated people taking off their masks.
 While on April 19, 23 percent of unvaccinated people said they either “never” or only “occasionally” wore a mask, the number rose to 34 percent by May 3.

 That increase came despite the guidance not really applying to them; it was that vaccinated people didn’t need to wear masks outdoors.
 It thus seems likely the number will rise even more significantly now.